Learning to Retrieve Videos by Asking Questions

 \subsubsection{Effectiveness of IGS}

 To show the effectiveness of IGS, we compare the performance of our interactive video retrieval framework when using (i) IGS as a training objective to the question generator vs. (ii) using a video retrieval-agnostic objective.
 Specifically, we note the AVSD dataset has 10 pairs of questions and answers associated with each video.
 For the retrieval-agnostic baseline, we use the original order of the questions (i.e., as they appear in the dataset) to construct a supervisory signal for the question generator.
 In other words, we train our BART question generator to ask questions in the same order as the original AVSD human annotators did.
 In contrast, for our IGS-based objective, we order the questions such that they would maximize the subsequent video retrieval accuracy at each round of questions/answers.
 We report that IGS outperforms the retrieval-agnostic baseline by $\bf 4.3\%$ in R\@1 video retrieval accuracy, which is a significant boost.
 Thus, this result validates the effectiveness of our proposed IGS technique.

-We illustrate these results in Figure~\ref{fig:train_methods_ablation} where we plot the video retrieval accuracy of both methods as a function of the number of dialog rounds.
-These results suggest that IGS significantly outperforms the retrieval-agnostic baseline, thus, validating the effectiveness of our proposed IGS technique.